ihmcrobotics/ihmcrobotics.github.io/documentation/01-scs/00-tutorials/02-creating-a-new-simulation/02-simple-pendulum-robot.md

 `static` means that there's only one copy of these variables, no matter how many SimplePendulumRobots are created.
 `final` means that the values cannot be changed.

 The combination of these three modifiers is used to define constants.
-We will use this constants later on to build our links.
+We will use these constants later on to build our links.

 `private` means that these variables can only be accessed in this file.